 Secure Boot Preventing Driver Loading

-When Secure Boot is enabled, the NVIDIA kernel module may fail to load because the system does not recognize its signature.
-You will see errors like:
+When Secure Boot is enabled, the NVIDIA kernel module may fail to load because the firmware does not trust the module-signing key.
+A manual module load can print this error:

 modprobe: ERROR: could not insert 'nvidia': Key was rejected by service